szachneq/game-of-amazons/README.md

 ## Division into libraries

-Cała dokumentacja dotycząca podziału funkcji na biblioteki znajduje się w pliku [Libs](https://gitlab-stud.elka.pw.edu.pl/mjakubo3/epfu20w-104-E-amazons/-/blob/master/Lib/libs.txt 'Projects Libs')
+All documentation on the division of functions into libraries is in the [Libs](https://gitlab-stud.elka.pw.edu.pl/mjakubo3/epfu20w-104-E-amazons/-/blob/master/Lib/libs.txt 'Projects Libs')

 ## Typing Convention